 Start to Purge

-I'm writing this post from my kitchen counter, because for the sake of journalism I'm going through my very own spice cabinet which is well overdue for its own spring cleaning.
-I'm finding that my spices fall into three major categories.
+I'm writing this post from my kitchen counter, because, for the sake of journalism, I'm going through my very own spice cabinet, which is well overdue for its own spring cleaning.
+I find that my spices fall into three major categories.

 Stuff I Don't Recognize